ArDoCo/Core/README.md

 Each project of the benchmark is structured as follows:

+* The README of each project contains some information about the used languages and lines of code created with [cloc](https://github.com/AlDanial/cloc).
 * The folder `pcm` contains a Palladio Component Model (PCM) of the system.
 It has at least the repository view (components) of the system.
 * The text file(s) in the project folder contains the SAD of the projects as plain text.
 * The file `goldstandard.csv` contains the traceability links between SAD and SAM.
 It links the model elements by id with the sentences by their number (index starting at 1).